Chris Lewington: Non-League

+On 20 October 2023, Lewington signed a short term deal with Dartford.

 Personal life

 During his time playing non-league football, Lewington studied at university, where he achieved a Bachelor of Arts degree in physical education and sport.
 He combined his playing career with working as a part-time teacher at the North West Kent College in Dartford, Kent, where he worked twice a week after training with Dagenham & Redbridge, helping the Dartford Academy team with their theory work.
 Lewington himself was a graduate of the football academy 2008, and also helped out as a goalkeeping coach and sport lecturer.
 In addition to his North West Kent College work, Lewington runs his own specialised goalkeeping coaching sessions called CL Goalkeeping.